2006 Samoan general election: Conduct

 In December 2005, Tuila'epa announced that the election would take place on 24 February 2006.
 However, Tuilaʻepa later delayed the election and changed the date several times before settling on 31 March 2006.
 SDUP leader Le Mamea Ropati criticised the government for the date modifications and questioned if they intended to have an election at all.

 Prime minister Tuilaʻepa proposed in January 2006 the introduction of a residency requirement of at least three years to be eligible to vote, which only applied to candidates at the time.
 Le Mamea dismissed the proposal as a "ploy" to undermine Samoan voters in other countries, which he said primarily backed the SDUP.
 Tanuvasa Isitolo Lemisio, the electoral commissioner, later confirmed that the current law, which permitted citizens and dual citizens residing overseas to vote as long as they were registered, would remain intact.

 Campaigning ceased at 6:30 pm on 30 March, and polling stations opened the following day at 9 am local time.

 Results

-Summary of Results

 The HRPP secured 33 seats, while the SDUP won ten and independent candidates won six.
 However, results in the Fa'asalele'aga 3 constituency produced a tie between the top two candidates, incumbent member Unasa Mesi Galo of the HRPP and the SDUP's Tofa Eteuati Si'itia, both with 356 votes each.
 Unasa prevailed following a subsequent recount.